Entertainment Software Association: History

 The concept of the IDSA/ESA arose from the controversies that the violence depicted in the video game Mortal Kombat drew.
 This led to a United States Congress hearing in late 1993, where the video game industry was put under scrutiny for the level of violence in games like Mortal Kombat and Night Trap.
 During these hearings, Sega and Nintendo blamed the other for the situation, citing differences in how they would rate the content of games for players.
 Following the hearings, Congressman Joe Lieberman proposed the Video Game Ratings Act of 1994, which would have set a government-overseen commission to establish a ratings system for video games, and threatened to push it through legislation if the video game industry did not voluntarily come up with one of its own.
 Recognizing the threat of government oversight, the companies decided to establish the IDSA to be a unified front and represent all video game companies at this level, and subsequently developed the Entertainment Software Ratings Board (ESRB) to create a voluntary but standardized rating approach to video games.
+At first, Sega proposed to IDSA that they wanted to use the Videogame Rating Council ratings, but Nintendo turned down the proposal, fearing it was out of place.
 In July 1994, IDSA representatives returned to Congress to present the ESRB, which Congress accepted and became the standard for the American industry.

 The IDSA formally renamed itself to the Entertainment Software Association (ESA) on July 21, 2003.
 The renaming was made to reflect that the associated companies were primarily in the realm of creating entertainment software across ranges of devices, and the new name was selected to more clearly define the industry.
 Doug Lowenstein founded the ESA.
 On December 14, 2006, game blog Kotaku reported that he was resigning to take a job in finance outside the industry.
 On May 17, 2007, Mike Gallagher replaced Doug Lowenstein as the president of the ESA.

 In 2019, Variety reported that Gallagher had lost the confidence of the board of directors over a number of related issues in the preceding years.
 His office was characterized as a toxic work environment in which he pitted his subordinates against each other and sent them belittling messages.
 He also fired an experienced high-level employee in favor of a new employee he preferred.
 With the 2016 election of Donald Trump, Gallagher attempted to publicly align the ESA with Trump's policies, such as the Tax Cuts and Jobs Act of 2017, which was unpopular with members of the association.
 Robert A. Altman and Phil Spencer, then the chair and vice-chair of the board, respectively, spearheaded an internal investigation into Gallagher's conduct.
 Gallagher announced on October 3, 2018, that he would be stepping down as president; then ESA senior vice-president Stanley Pierre-Louis served as interim president during ESA's search for a permanent replacement.
 In the end, ESA opted to elect Pierre-Louis as the permanent president and CEO in May 2019.